webix-hub/docs/data/desktop/range_chart.md

 ~~~

-Binding Range Chart with Chart
+Working with RangeChart
 ---------------------------

+RangeChart can be used to control data display within another data component, e.g. chart.
-Each time when a range is changed in the range chart, changes are applied to the "main" chart.
-It means that settings in the main chart should be reset and new data loaded.
+For instance, each time when a range is changed in the RangeChart (master), changes are applied to the slave chart.

-To bind two charts, you need to use the api/link/ui.rangechart_on_config.md property and specify the handler for the api/ui.rangechart_onafterrangechange_event.md event.
+To achieve this, you need to use the api/link/ui.rangechart_on_config.md property and specify the handler for the api/ui.rangechart_onafterrangechange_event.md event.

-Inside of the handler function define the clearAll() method to remove all data items from the chart.
+Inside of the handler function remove all data items from the slave chart using its clearAll() method.
-Finally, apply the parse() method and call getFrameData() of rangechart to load the chart with new data items.
+Finally, call getFrameData() method of RangeChart to get the enclosed data and apply the parse() method to the slave chart to populate it with a new dataset.

 ~~~js
 var chart = {